Cornish attractions – a bit further afield…

 (Image: Visit Launceston)

 Any thrill-seekers in the family?
 Adrenalin Quarry near Looe is the perfect place for kids (and bigger kids) to really run off some energy.
 Climb, slide, jump and bounce your way around the extreme obstacle course, or try your hand at axe throwing, go carting and zip wire sliding.
 There are activities suitable for children aged six upwards.
+Situated within 20 minute drive of the town of Looe, why not make a day of it and check out this lively Cornish harbour town while you’re in the area.

 (Image: Adrenalin Quarry)